kognifai/Galore/SDK-documentation/Prerequisites.md

 ## Prerequisites [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

-The following are the prerequisites of installing Galore Dev Stack:
+Following are the prerequisites of installing Galore Dev Stack:
 1. Install Chocolatey (https://chocolatey.org/install)
 2. Enable **Hyper-V** and **containers**.
     Galore uses Couchbase as the data store which is hosted on Docker and for installing and running Docker, Hyper-V must be enabled.